 Our training programs focus on regulatory requirements; internal environmental, safety and health (ESH) standards; and accepted safe practices.
 Employees participate in a range of applicable training courses specific to their role that begin at new hire orientation and continue throughout their career.

 We train employees to:

-All TI new hires receive an introduction to TI's expectations, the ESH policy, and TI's commitment to compliance and providing a safe work environment.
-Employees also learn about potential hazards in their work area; emergency procedures; and (if applicable to their job) how to wear personal protective equipment correctly, use equipment properly, and safely work with and around chemicals.
+All new hires receive an introduction to our expectations and ESH policy, and are made aware of our commitment to compliance and providing a safe work environment.
+Employees also learn about potential hazards in their work area; emergency procedures; and (if applicable to their job) how to correctly wear personal protective equipment, use equipment properly, and work safely with and around chemicals.

 - Recognize hazards in the work environment and the tasks they perform.